QubesOS/qubes-doc/developer/general/gsoc.md

 redirect_from:
 - /GSoC/
 ref: 33
-title: Google summer of code
+title: Google Summer of Code (GSoC)
 ---

 ## Information for Students